abhinav-nath/system-design/README.md

      <img src="images/caching-strategies_write-behind.png" width="555">
    </p>

+   - Very similar to Write Through.
+   - The only difference is the data is not written to the storage immediately.
+   - Instead, the cache will wait for more events/timeout and only then flush everything to storage.
+   - So, in this case the cache acts like a buffer.

    **Pros:**
-    - No write penalty
+    - No write penalty (writes seem very fast because we don't write to the slow(er) storage everytime)
     - Reduced load on storage

    **Cons:**
-    - Reliability
-    - Lack of consistency
+    - Reliability (if the cache crashes then we will lose some updates)
+    - Lack of consistency (if we don't flush the data from cache to storage often enough then it may create inconsistencies in the data)

 [^1]: idempotent - can be called many times without different outcomes